Gheorghe Buzatu: Publications

 Buzatu published 25 books and was involved in the writing of several others.
 One of his best-known works is the book Românii în arhivele Kremlinului (Romanians in the Kremlin's archives), published in 1996.
 The book's chief thesis is that the Jews were responsible for the mass suffering and massacre of Romanians by the communist regime.
 A chapter in the book, " Aşa a început Holocaustul împotriva poporului român" (Thus began the Holocaust against the Romanian people) was published in 1995 as a brochure by the extreme right group "The Legionnaires".
 In this chapter, Buzatu claimed that the Jews have the main responsibility for the Holocaust of the Romanian people which began in 1940 with the Soviet occupation of Bessarabia and Northern Bukovina.

 In July 2001, Buzatu organized a Symposium on the subject of the Holocaust of the Jews in Romania.
 This symposium, titled "Holocaust în România?", mainly questioned the existence of the Holocaust of the Jewish people in Romania and the responsibility of the Romanian government for the mass murders committed on Romanian-controlled territories taken from the Soviet Union in 1941.
 After the symposium, Buzatu established "Liga pentru Combaterea Antiromânismului" (the league against anti-Romanianism) with himself as president.

 Holocaust historian Randolph Braham described Buzatu as a "Holocaust denier historian and an expert in manipulating public opinion".

 Political career

 Between 2000 and 2004, Buzatu represented Iași County in the Romanian Senate.
 In 2002, after parliament passed a law forbidding Holocaust denial, Buzatu offered to change the definition of "Holocaust".
 According to the proposal, the definition should be "a mass organized annihilation of Jewish population in Europe, committed by the Nazi authorities".
-Thus, Buzatu's proposal would have had the effect of saying there was no Holocaust in Romania because Nazi Germany did not directly rule Romania during the war.
+Thus, Buzatu's proposal would have said there was no Holocaust in Romania because Nazi Germany did not directly rule Romania during the war.

 In 2004, Buzatu was awarded the Order of the Star of Romania by president Ion Iliescu.